 Youth Work Ireland is a registered organisation with the Garda Central Vetting Unit.
 We vet approximately 3,500 applications a year on behalf of our Member Youth Services.

 The National Vetting Bureau (Children and Vulnerable Persons) Act 2012 came into effect in 2016 and it is now mandatory for persons working with children or vulnerable adults to be vetted by the Gardaí.
 The Act also provides for the use of "soft" information in regard to vetting.
 This is information other than criminal convictions where such information leads to a bona-fide belief that a person poses a threat to children or vulnerable persons.
 Under the Act the Garda Central Vetting Unit is the National Vetting Bureau and the vetting procedures are in place on a statutory basis.

 The types of work or activities where people working with children and vulnerable adult will require vetting include:

-For any information or queries on Garda Vetting contact Ethel in National Office.
+For any information or queries on Garda Vetting contact Paul in National Office.